GatorEducator/java-assignment-solution-100-01/README.md

-This assignment uses [Docker](https://www.docker.com) to deliver programs, such as `gradle` and the source code and packages needed to run [GatorGrader](https://github.com/GatorEducator/gatorgrader), to a students' computer, thereby obviating the need for a programmer to install these on their development workstation.
+This assignment uses [Docker](https://www.docker.com) to deliver programs, such as `gradle` and the source code and packages needed to run [GatorGrader](https://github.com/GatorEducator/gatorgrader), to a students' computer, thereby eliminating the need for a programmer to install them on their development workstation.
 Individuals who do not want to install Docker can optionally install of the programs mentioned in the [Project Requirements](#requirements) section of this document.